Hubs-Foundation/hubs-docs/docs/hubs-cloud-enable-media-browser.md

 3. When your service has finished spinning up, you will be able to navigate to the API keys tab.

-4. Copy one of your API keys from the Azure portal
+4. Copy one of your API keys from the Azure portal.

 5. In your Hubs Cloud admin panel, navigate to the ‘Server Configuration’ panel and open the ‘API keys’ tab